 She volunteers her time to knit free, handmade breast accessories for women to wear following a mastectomy at Sharp Memorial Hospital.
 Called "Busters," the soft, washable prosthetics mimic the shape and feel of a real breast and can be worn inside a regular bra.
 They come in various colors and cup sizes.

-Anderson, a breast cancer survivor who had a double mastectomy more than a decade ago, is one of her own customers.
+Anderson, a breast cancer survivor who had a double mastectomy nearly 15 years ago, is one of her own customers.
 She loves wearing the Busters and says they make her feel taller, thinner — and younger.
-The instruction sheet she provides to clients includes tips she's personally found useful, such as tucking the Busters in the refrigerator between wearings to stay cool when it's hot outside.
+The instruction sheet she provides to clients includes tips she's personally found useful, such as tucking the Busters in the refrigerator between wearing to stay cool when it's hot outside.

 "I thought it would be a lot less stressful," Anderson says about losing her breasts.
 "But there is a very real psychological impact on women and their partners.
 This is such a simple, neat way to help with the healing."

-"I usually let patients know about the Busters when I see them the day after their surgery," Wallace says.
+"I usually let patients know about the Busters when I see them the day after their surgery," says Sue Robinson, a breast cancer nurse navigator at Sharp Memorial.
 "When I pull my sample Buster out, they are surprised at how soft it feels.
-It often makes them smile."
+It often makes them smile.
+And they are always touched that someone was kind enough to donate their time and efforts to them."

 Anderson, who calls her clients the "Sisterhood of the Boobless Wonders," provides the Busters for free, but says she is always seeking donations to help with the mailing costs, which can be double the cost of the yarn and stuffing.